snowplow-archive/snowplow.github.com/_posts/2016-12-20-snowplow-r86-petra-released.md

 The most common tracker for Snowplow users to get started with is the [JavaScript Tracker][js-tracker].
 Like all our trackers, it can be used to track the self-describing events and entities that our users have defined themselves.
 In addition, we provide built-in support for the web-native events that most users will want to track.
 This includes events such as page views, page pings, and link clicks.

 This release introduces a new [SQL data model][sql-data-model] that makes it easier to get started with web data.
 It aggregates the page view and page ping events to create a set of derived tables that contain a lot of detail, including: time engaged, scroll depth, and page performance (three dimensions we often get asked about).
-The model comes in 3 variants:
+The model comes in three variants:

 1. [A straightforward set of SQL queries][model]
 2. [A variant optimized for SQL Runner][model-sql-runner]
 3. [A variant optimized for Looker][model-looker]

 <h2 id="new-regions">4.
-Ohio</h2>
+Support for new regions</h2>

-We are delighted to be adding support for the new [Ohio, USA] [region-ohio], [Montreal, Canada] [region-montreal] and [London, UK] [region-london] AWS regions in this release, following on from Frankfurt, Germany in [R83 Bald Eagle] [r83-bald-eagle-release].
+We are delighted to be adding support for three new AWS regions:

+1. [Ohio, USA] [region-ohio] (`us-east-2`)
+2. [Montreal, Canada] [region-montreal] (`ca-central-1`)
+3. [London, UK] [region-london] (`eu-west-2`)

 AWS has a healthy [roadmap of new data center regions] [region-roadmap] opening over the coming months; we are committed to Snowplow supporting these new regions as they become available.